mhscience/landslides_detection/README.md

 # landslide_detector

-The landslide_detector is a tool developed to detect landslides from optical remotely sensed images using Object-Based Image Analysis (OBIA) and Machine Learning (Random Forest classifier)
+The landslide_detector is a tool developed to detect landslides from optical remotely sensed images using Object-Based Image Analysis (OBIA) and Machine Learning (Random Forest classifier).

-I  developed this tool to test the methodology proposed in [my master thesis](https://repository.tudelft.nl/islandora/object/uuid%3A52fe6b3b-ec0b-4cad-b51d-7798830688a4?collection=education) in Geomatics at Delft University of Technology .
+I  developed this tool to test the methodology proposed in [my master thesis](https://repository.tudelft.nl/islandora/object/uuid%3A52fe6b3b-ec0b-4cad-b51d-7798830688a4?collection=education) in Geomatics at Delft University of Technology.
 This implementation can be used to assist landslides experts/non-experts in detecting new landslides events and improve existing inventories.

-I created this tool as part of my master thesis in Geomatics made in join collaboration Delft University of Technology (https://www.tudelft.nl/en/) and Deltares research institute (https://www.deltares.nl/en/).

 This project was made in join collaboration [Delft University of Technology](https://www.tudelft.nl/en/) and [Deltares Research Institute](https://www.deltares.nl/en/).